 Specimen Required Defines the optimal specimen.
 This field describes the type of specimen required to perform the test and the preferred volume to complete testing.
 The volume allows automated processing, fastest throughput and, when indicated, repeat or reflex testing.

-4. Ship specimen using the Central Nervous System Consult Kit (Supply T633).
+Supplies: Central Nervous System Consult Kit (T633)

 Sources: Brain (and spinal cord when indicated)